Iristyle/CroMagVersion/README.md

 ## Future Improvements / Known Issues

+* Until proper MSBuild inputs / outputs are figured out, there might be issues in VS 2012 with parallel builds enabled.
+File locking may occur, due to a race condition with generation of SharedAssemblyInfo.cs.
 * Ensure Mono works properly
-* There *might* be a race condition with how SharedAssemblyInfo.cs is generated.
-The new T4 based system is an attempt to correct this (at the very least it will provide a better system for dealing with this since MSBuild is difficult)
 * In Visual Studio, CroMagVersion.tt doesn't initially show under Properties, even though it exists in the csproj on disk.
 This appears to be a VS bug.

 ## Release Notes

+* 0.3.2.0 - minor bugfix
+		* An initial DEBUG build would fail after the first package restore, until a RELEASE build was executed first.
+Now shipping an empty version file to work around this issue.

 * 0.3.1.0 - minor bugfixes